Chart Color Schemes

 Dicky Beach has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects expected to influence this region: Caloundra Transport Hub and Caloundra to Currimundi Active Transport Corridor.
-Other notable projects include Lagune Moffat Beach and Caloundra Transport Corridor Upgrade, though the following list focuses on those most relevant.
+AreaSearch identified two projects likely affecting the region: Caloundra Transport Hub, and Caloundra to Currimundi Active Transport Corridor.
+Other notable projects are Lagune Moffat Beach and Caloundra Transport Corridor Upgrade.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.